Travelling salesman problem: Exact algorithms

 The most direct solution would be to try all permutations (ordered combinations) and see which one is cheapest (using brute-force search).
 The running time for this approach lies within a polynomial factor of $O(n!)$, the factorial of the number of cities, so this solution becomes impractical even for only 20 cities.

 One of the earliest applications of dynamic programming is the Held-Karp algorithm, which solves the problem in time $O(n^2 2^n)$.
-This bound has also been reached by Exclusion-Inclusion in an attempt preceding the dynamic programming approach.